Tetha/config_millipede/concept/coordinates.md

   - web{01,02,03}.shop.{us,eu}.acme.org
   - web*.shop.us.acme.org
   - web*.shop.*.acme.org

 If the millipede has a choice to choose multiple coordinates at a certain point, it will prefer the *most* specific fitting wild-card.
 If multiple wildcards match and all are equally specific, the millipede complains about this with an error.

+On full coordinates, FQDN specifity > Service Specifity > File specifity.